ianloic/unladen-swallow/Doc/library/dis.rst

    :func:`slice` built-in function for more information.

+.. opcode:: CALL_FUNCTION_VAR (argc)

+   Calls a function. *argc* is interpreted as in ``CALL_FUNCTION``.
+The top element on the stack contains the variable argument list, followed by keyword and positional arguments.

+.. opcode:: CALL_FUNCTION_KW (argc)

+   Calls a function. *argc* is interpreted as in ``CALL_FUNCTION``.
+The top element on the stack contains the keyword arguments dictionary,  followed by explicit keyword and positional arguments.

 .. opcode:: CALL_FUNCTION_VAR_KW (argc)

-   Calls a function. *argc* is split into 2 16-bit fields.
-The top 16 bits are interpreted as ``CALL_FUNCTION``'s *argc* parameter.
-The low 16 bits describe whether a keyword arguments dictionary and/or variable-arguments tuple are present.

-   If the low 16 bits contain 1, the top element on the stack contains the variable argument list, followed by keyword and positional arguments.

-   If the low 16 bits contain 2, the top element on the stack contains the keyword arguments dictionary, followed by explicit keyword and positional arguments.

-   If the low 16 bits contain 3, the top element on the stack contains the keyword arguments dictionary, followed by the variable-arguments tuple, followed by explicit keyword and positional arguments.
+   Calls a function. *argc* is interpreted as in ``CALL_FUNCTION``.
+The top element on the stack contains the keyword arguments dictionary, followed by the variable-arguments tuple, followed by explicit keyword and positional arguments.

+.. opcode:: HAVE_ARGUMENT ()

+   This is not really an opcode.
+It identifies the dividing line between opcodes which don't take arguments ``< HAVE_ARGUMENT`` and those which do ``>= HAVE_ARGUMENT``.